All non-EU students attending an UPCES semester are required to obtain a Czech student visa.

 When the Consulate or Embassy receives your application, they will review it for completion and send all materials (excluding your passport) to the visa officials in Prague.

-The visa officials in Prague have 60 to 90 days to approve the application for your visa.
+The visa officials in Prague have 60 days to approve the application for your visa.
 When your visa is approved, the visa officials electronically inform your Consulate or Embassy to issue the visa directly into your passport.

 The Consulate or Embassy immediately returns your passport (with your visa) via the enclosed prepaid and self-addressed USPS overnight return envelop.
 If you applied in person, the Consulate or Embassy will contact you to pick up the passport in person.